Thorough, careful and unflappable

 Very efficient in meeting particularly tight deadlines

-Michael is developing a broad commercial practice in line with Chambers’ profile, with an emphasis on commercial dispute resolution, insurance, insolvency, private client and property work.
-He is also accepts instructions in construction matters.
+Michael is developing a broad commercial practice in line with Chambers’ profile, with an emphasis on commercial dispute resolution, construction, insurance, insolvency and property work.
+He also accepts instructions in private client matters.

-He has been described by instructing solicitors as an ‘easily approachable’ and ‘very thorough’ advocate who is ‘very efficient in meeting particularly tight deadlines’.
+He has been described by instructing solicitors as a ‘thorough, careful and unflappable’ advocate who is ‘easily approachable’ and ‘very efficient in meeting particularly tight deadlines’.
+He regularly appears in fast track trials as well as interim applications

 Michael is a member of the Attorney General’s Junior Junior Panel and is able to take on relevant instructions.